smidgen/basicwsgi/README.md

     Then in the MariaDB command line:
         source /srv/basicwsgi/install/dbsetup.sql
         quit;

-16. Change the MySQL password in <code>/srv/basicwsgi/config.py</code>.
+17. Change the MySQL password in <code>/srv/basicwsgi/config.py</code>.

         sudo nano /srv/basicwsgi/config.py
+18. Browse to [http://localhost/basicwsgi/](http://localhost/basicwsgi/), or whatever your url is based on your configuration.

+## Development Tips
-17. Whenever you make a code change to the WSGI application (like the one we just did), you'll need to update the last modified date on <code>application.wsgi</code>.
+* Remember that whenever you make a code change to the WSGI application, you'll need to update the last modified date on <code>application.wsgi</code>.

         touch /srv/basicwsgi/application.wsgi

-18. Browse to [http://localhost/basicwsgi/](http://localhost/basicwsgi/), or whatever your url is based on your configuration.
+* During development, you pretty much have to keep a terminal window open with <code>tail -f</code> monitoring the Apache error log in order to see parse errors and things that can cause the error system to fail.

+        sudo tail -f /etc/httpd/logs/error_log
+    * Due to this, if you have a server on which multiple WSGI applications are running, it may be wise to create a separate Apache log file for each one, so you don't have error messages from all the applications mixed together.

 #### Resources
 The installation instructions for Python3 on CentOS were modified from the following article, which also explains some of the how's and why's, takes you through creating a virtualenv, and helps you create a basic Python (not WSGI) hello world.